July 24, 2023 post by the US National Archives on Facebook:

 Dillinger gang members buried in Fort Wayne

 Homer Van Meter was born December 3, 1906 in Fort Wayne to Cary B. Van Meter and his wife Julia Miller.
 Homer was a get-away driver for John Dillinger.
 He was gunned down August 23, 1934 in St. Paul, Minnesota and is buried in Lindenwood Cemetery Section 4, Block 4, Row 2, Space 10 shown on Find-A-Grave.
 Dillinger cohort lures curious to local digs is a newspaper article about his grave site by Jeff Wiehe published July 3, 2009 in The Journal Gazette newspaper.
-Homer Van Meter on Wikipedia, the free encyclopedia has a photo and more.
+Homer Van Meter on Wikipedia, The Free Encyclopedia has a photo and more.
 Family information is from Scott Van Metre on his Homer V. Van Meter page from his Van Metre Family website.
 A newspaper article Dillinger cohort lures curious to local digs by Jeff Wiehe published July 3, 2009 in The Journal Gazette newspaper discussed Homer Van Meter.
 Homer was discussed January 1, 2018 on You are positively from Fort Wayne, if you remember...
 Archived group only visible to existing members on Facebook.